Earn extra cash with a pet sitting business

 In this article, we delve into this thriving industry to provide some fascinating statistics.
 And we look at some of the reasons for this unprecedented growth.

-Why pet related businesses are flourishing
+Why pet sitting and pet service businesses are flourishing

 One of the many benefits people expect from a house sitter is that someone will be on hand to look after their precious pooch or cute kitty while they are away.
 Whether the pets suffer from separation anxiety, or the owners just want the peace of mind that their animals are being well taken care of, house sitting definitely appears to be a popular choice.